ibm-cloud-docs/containers/cs_annotations.md

 ### Custom maximum client request body size (client-max-body-size)
 {: #client-max-body-size}

-Adjust the maximum size of the body that the client can send as part of a request.
+Set the maximum size of the body that the client can send as part of a request.
 {:shortdesc}

 <dl>